-Now that it is much more safe to take (if they do feel they need to prescribe a high dose there are blood tests that can determine if you are becoming toxic) and drug companies have patents for forms of it so money is being made… it’s become better than just having an observable therapeutic effect.
+Now that if they need to prescribe a high dose there are blood tests that can determine if you are becoming toxic and drug companies have patents for more forms of it… it’s become better than just having an observable therapeutic effect.

-Note: That is what lithium does – gives a calming effect and this in turn can help many with severe mood issues or psychotic symptoms.
-But – to be clear again – it does NOT correct any identifiable imbalance in your brain.
+Note: That is what lithium does – gives a calming effect.
+It does not correct any imbalance in your brain.
 Re-read this please if you still are thinking that and if so I am going to have to take away your ninja certificate.
 Hmmmph.
 What is the Chemical Imbalance Theory?

-Now, not only is lithium as a drug warranted for use in the treatment of Bipolar 1 Disorder – since it helps many manage debilitating mood episodes – even though it has very serious long-term debilitating side effects it is said to have identifiable positive effects on your brain cells.
+Now, not only is lithium as a drug warranted for use in the treatment of Bipolar 1 Disorder it is said to have identifiable positive effects on your brain cells.

-Though to be fair, I did not become manic while on the med but it led to much increase in depression creating a serious depressive episode with suicidal ideation – not fun and it was awful.
-And after I slowly went off the med, and felt better plus turned to more natural treatments for the fatigue and depression – I did have episodes of mania over the course of a few years.
+I did not become manic while on the med but it led to a significant increase in depression creating a serious depressive episode with suicidal ideation – not fun and it was awful.

 It’s a bitch of an illness, a pretty horrific illness at times – suitable only for true to form real life badass ninjas.

 If you want to know some potential side effects from taking lithium here is a good source that separates them into categories also (less common, common, rare) including a section on what happens if you overdose on lithium: Side Effects.